jayrav13/njit-api/readme.md

 # NJIT API

 Welcome to NJIT's API!
-This is an open source project created by @jayrav13.
+This is an open source project created by Jay Ravaliya (@jayrav13).
 Members of the community are encouraged to contribute!

 ## About

-The purpose of building this project out is simple - there is a lot of data available on campus, but it is not in one place.
+The purpose of building this project out is simple - there is a lot of data available on campus, but is disparate and not uniformally accessible.
 Bringing this data together and making it available to students, courses and organizations will have a multiplying effect on what we're able to build for our community.
-Why not give it a try?

 ## Usage

 There are two ways that this API can be used:

  1. Using a version hosted by us, found at https://njit-api.herokuapp.com
- 2. Cloning and hosting this version on your own.
+ 2. Cloning and hosting it on your own.

 Both methods will be discussed throughout this documentation.

-## Getting Started
+## Register

-#### How do I sign up?

-In this stage of the API, signing up involves an HTTP request.
-Here is an example using cURL:
+Users can register to use this API by making the following HTTP request:

 ```bash
 curl -i -X GET "https://njit-api.herokuapp.com/api/v0.1/users"